José Amalfitani Stadium: Argentina test matches

+Club matches

 Concerts

 The stadium has hosted many international concerts since the 1980s.
 English rock band Queen was the first to perform at Vélez Sarsfield –giving three concerts in February 1981– as part of The Game Tour to support their successful homonymous album.
 The visit of the band (which was at the peak of their career by then) had huge repercussions in Argentina, being widely covered by the media, and famous personalities –such as Diego Maradona– attending to their concerts.

 José Amalfitani Stadium hosts events of up to 50,000 spectators.